 This study explores the semantic features conveyed by single-word lexical verbs in English love songs.
 It aims to answer two key research questions: (1) What meanings are conveyed in English love songs, and what is the frequency of each semantic group?
 (2) Which single-word lexical verbs are employed to express each

 meaning group, and how often is each term utilized?
+[Clarify these terms]

-LITERATURE REVIEW
+LITERATURE REVIEW ( should be shortened, especially six processes)

 Verb patterns in English